fabriziomoscon/arco/README.md

 ##Philosophy

-The project implementation follows the node.js phylosophy aggregating smaller library published on `npm` to achieve the final goal.
+The project implementation follows the node.js phylosophy aggregating smaller library published on [npm][npm] to achieve the final goal.
 It tries not to couple any library or service together.
 It requires minimal global installations to run.

 ##Dependencies